How would you define your style?

 We absolutely love your photos, but what we want is not in our budget, are your prices flexible?

-Most of my past couples rank photography as one of the highest priorities and invest a generous portion of their budget to photography.
-To help you, I offer payment plans that extend your final payment until after the wedding date.
+Most past couples rank photography as one of the highest priorities and invest a generous portion of their budget to photography.
+To help you, we offer payment plans that extend your final payment until after the wedding date.
 In addition, each wedding collection includes a personalized online gift registry for you to send out to friends and family.

 What is the gift registry?